Tera Kya Hoga Lovely

 Tera Kya Hoga Lovely is a 2024 Indian Hindi-language social comedy film directed by Balwinder Singh Janjua and produced by Sony Pictures Films India.
 The film features Randeep Hooda and Ileana D'Cruz in lead roles.
 The film revolves around India's obsession with fair skin.
 The film was theatrically released on 8 March 2024.

 Production

 Development

 The film was initially titled Unfair & Lovely, which was later changed to Tera Kya Hoga Lovely.

 Filming

 Principal photography commenced on 29 October 2020 in Haryana.
 Filming concluded on 19 November 2020.

-Receptions
+Reception

 Dhaval Roy of the Times of India rates 3 out of 5 starts and wrote, "With a shorter runtime, fresher story, and crisper screenplay, Tera Kya Hoga Lovely would have been a more interesting watch.
 However, it manages to entertain with its lighthearted humor and strong performances."

 Fayak Ansari of Amar Ujala rated the film only 1 star out of 5.

 Music

-The music of the film is composed by Amit Trivedi While lyrics written by Irshad Kamil.
+The music of the film is composed by Amit Trivedi with lyrics written by Irshad Kamil.